 The slide below shows some events in OBC’s life from 2020 to 2023.
 The listing is not exhaustive.
 I selected a few for illustration purposes only.

-Now that we have listed the events, how do we search for and find God in these events in OBC’s life in the last three years, you may ask.
+Now that we have listed the events, you may ask how we search for and find God in these events in OBC’s life over the last three years.

-Remember the basic Biblical principle I showed earlier (Slide No. 3) found in James 1:22 and 1:26 and summed up by the phrase, “Faith without works is dead”?
+Remember the basic Biblical principle I showed earlier (Slide No. 3), found in James 1:22 and 1:26 and summarized by the phrase, “Faith without works is dead?”

 As believers, the church continues to perpetuate works of faith because we have been born again in Jesus Christ.

-It is the same faith that moved the early pioneers, “who, with indomitable courage, steadfast faith and sanctified vision, established the Baptist Cause in this town.”
+The same faith moved the early pioneers, “who, with indomitable courage, steadfast faith and sanctified vision, established the Baptist Cause in this town.”

 Looking at OBC’s Faith-Wisdom Discovery Map above and reflecting on the events listed from 2020 to 2023 takes us to two questions.